Delaware Corporation and LLC Formation

-Currently we are unable to provide services to citizens of these countries: Balkans, Belarus, Burma, Cote d’Ivoire (Ivory Coast), The Congo, Iraq, Iran, Lebanon, Liberia, Libya, North Korea, Somalia, Sudan (Darfur), Syria, Zimbabwe, and anyone else designated by OFAC.
+Currently we are unable to provide services to citizens of these countries: Balkans, Belarus, Burma, Cote d’Ivoire (Ivory Coast), The Congo, Iraq, Iran, Lebanon, Liberia, Libya, North Korea, Russia, Somalia, Sudan (Darfur), Syria, Zimbabwe, and anyone else designated by OFAC.

 What forms of Payment does VALIS accept?